Clandestine HUMINT operational techniques: Agent residency

 When the GRU attaches one or more illegals (i.e., Soviet officer under an assumed identity), the residency changes from "an agent residency into an illegal residency.
 This process of increasing the numbers and the gradual self-generation of independent organisations continues endlessly."
 Suvorov uses a medical metaphor of quarantine designed to contain infection to describe separating agents for improved security.

 The GRU kept certain officers immediately ready to go into illegal status, should the host nation intensify security.

-These officers are in possession of previously prepared documents and equipment, and gold, diamonds and other valuables which will be of use to them in their illegal activities will have been hidden in secret hiding-places beforehand.
-In case of war actually breaking out, these officers will unobtrusively disappear from their embassies.
-The Soviet government will register a protest and will for a short time refuse to exchange its diplomats for the diplomats of the aggressive country.
-Then it will capitulate, the exchange will take place and the newly fledged illegals will remain behind in safe houses and flats.
-Afterwards they will gradually, by using the system of secret rendezvous, begin to establish the system of contacts with agents and agent groups which have recently been subordinated to the undercover residency.
-Now they all form a new illegal residency.
-The new illegals never mix and never enter into contact with the old ones who have been working in the country for a long time.
-This plainly makes life more secure for both parties.